Keeping Your Healthy Mind In The Right Place

 Anxiety and stress are natural and healthy responses to uncertainty and perceived danger; there is no reason to be “alarmed” about feeling alarmed!

 A normal response to COVID-19 is distress, the Fight Flight or Freeze response (FFF Responses).
 This occurs in the oldest part of your brain, the limbic system.
 The amygdala is the key player, a small almond-shaped area in the mid brain that helps you respond to threat.
 However, it cannot differentiate between real and imagined!
 So, if you focus on perceived threat, the amygdala will focus on FFF response….and your anxiety will increase!
 Let’s handle that.

 Your nervous system may urge you to hyper focus on the COVID-19.
 This is a survival strategy directed by your amygdala.
 Now this is a primitive player in the working of your very sophisticated brain.
 But this response can take over and if allowed have you obsessing and even hoarding supplies as a survival strategy.
 Allowing this part of your brain to be in charge is like allowing the least intelligent part of your brain to steer the ship!
 It will keep you feeling anxious, uncomfortable, and even obsessing and hoarding.
 It can keep you awake at night, interrupt your diet, increase drug and/or alcohol use and create other destructive coping strategies.
-And to top it off, with all this work on survival, you will be distracted from your relationships which is one of the places were humans find comfort and calm.
+And to top it off, with all this work on survival, you will be distracted from your relationships which is one of the places where humans find comfort and calm.

 Take some time now to be aware of the state of your mental health.
 What part of your brain is in charge now.
 Notice the story in your mind and ask yourself if it’s your amygdala, FFF or are you integrating the COVID-19 information while remaining balanced in your thinking.
 Now, because this is a moving target, keep checking in and respond with compassion no matter where you find yourself.